iamromulan/QuecDeploy/README.md

 ## Issues Downloading?

 Visit the [Known Issues Readme](./ISSUES.md)

+## Prefer to browse the files I have?
+Take a look at my [MEGA Public Directory.](https://mega.nz/folder/CRFWlIpQ#grOByBgkfZe5uLMkX2M2XA)That's where QuecDeploy gets everything from.

 ## Features:
 - Megatools.exe integrated for downloads from mega.nz
 - Download and install the following drivers easily: